Flank/mirror-goog-studio-main/zipflinger/README.md

 Zipflinger is a library dedicated to ZIP files manipulation.
 It can create an archive from scratch but also add/remove entries without decompressing/compressing the whole archive.

-Partial zip64 format is supported (with full-support coming in next CL):
-   - Archive with more than 65,536 entries can be read.
-   - Archive with entries bigger than 4 GiB are not supported.
-   - Archive with entries further than 4 GiB are not supported.

 The goal of the library is to work as fast as possible (its original purpose is to enable fast Android APK deployment).
 The two main features allowing high-speed are Zipflinger's ability to edit the CD of an archive and its usage of zero-copy transfer when moving entries across archives.